DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

 This is what Apigee calls "Smartdocs".
 Smart, interactive documentation.
 There are other API publishing mechanisms out there - for example there is a framework called Swagger-UI which will render OpenAPI specification documents into a single-page web app (SPA) with an accordion UI metaphor.
 This is really handy and simple.

 One problem with using a single-page web app for documentation is SEO - search engine optimization.
 When a developer searches for a term in your API documentation, s/he will be directed to the single page.
-If you have 35 resource+verb pairs rendered in accordions, the developer is forced to manually search to find the topic of interest.
+If you have 35 resource+verb pairs rendered in accordions, the consumer developer will be forced to manually search to find the topic of interest.

 Smartdocs purposefully avoids that by rendering a unique, search-indexable page for each resource + verb pair in the API.
-This allows search to work properly.
+This allows search to work properly, which makes it much nicer for developers.

 Smartdocs offers some other advantages - in particular it stores state in browser local storage, so that fields can be automatically re-populated if a